spring-projects/spring-integration-aws/README.md

 The `KinesisMessageHandler` is an `AbstractMessageHandler` to perform put record to the Kinesis stream.
 The stream, partition key (or explicit hash key) and sequence number can be determined against request message via evaluation provided expressions or can be specified statically.
-They also can specified as `AwsHeaders.STREAM`, `AwsHeaders.PARTITION_KEY` and `AwsHeaders.SEQUENCE_NUMBER` respectively.
+They also can be specified as `AwsHeaders.STREAM`, `AwsHeaders.PARTITION_KEY` and `AwsHeaders.SEQUENCE_NUMBER` respectively.

 The `KinesisMessageHandler` can be configured with the `outputChannel` for sending a `Message` on successful put operation.
 The payload is the original request and additional `AwsHeaders.SHARD` and `AwsHeaders.SEQUENCE_NUMBER` headers are populated from the `PutRecordResult`.
 If the request payload is a `PutRecordsRequest`, the full `PutRecordsResult` is populated in the `AwsHeaders.SERVICE_RESULT` header instead.

-When an async failure is happened on the put operation, the `ErrorMessage` is send to the `failureChannel`.
+When an async failure is happened on the put operation, the `ErrorMessage` is sent to the `errorChannel` header or global one.
 The payload is an `AwsRequestFailureException`.

-An `com.amazonaws.handlers.AsyncHandler` can also be provided to the `KinesisMessageHandler` for custom handling after putting record(s) to the stream.
-This is called independently if `outputChannel` and/or `failureChannel` are provided.

 The `payload` of request message can be:

-- `PutRecordsRequest` to perform `AmazonKinesisAsync.putRecordsAsync`
+- `PutRecordsRequest` to perform `KinesisAsyncClient.putRecords`
-- `PutRecordRequest` to perform `AmazonKinesisAsync.putRecordAsync`
+- `PutRecordRequest` to perform `KinesisAsyncClient.putRecord`
 - `ByteBuffer` to represent a data of the `PutRecordRequest`
 - `byte[]` which is wrapped to the `ByteBuffer`
 - any other type which is converted to the `byte[]` by the provided `Converter`; the `SerializingConverter` is used by default.